-Prereq: Concurrent enrollment in ARTGR 370, ARTGR 371 or ARTGR 470.
 Studio in experimental techniques using the digital drawing tablet combined with manual drawing mediums, exploring the digital tablet, scanner, and camera as ways to collect and make images, conceptual and compositional development of digital techniques and software, and connecting digital techniques to visual processes and ideation.

-Students will have a better understanding of different ways of working digitally while exploring image-making processes.
+Understanding of different ways of working digitally while exploring image-making processes.

-ARTGR 572: Photography and Narrative Message
+ARTGR 572: Photography and Narrative Messaging